wekan/minio-metadata/README.md

-# Transfer files from MongoDB GridFS to Minio file server
+# Transfer files from MongoDB GridFS to Minio file server, and MongoDB text to SQLite

 ## Introduction